AFBlockchain/corda-four-nodes/README.md

 In the root directory:

 1. Download network-bootstrapper: `./scripts/pull-nb.sh`
-2. Bootstrap the network: `java -jar corda-network-bootstrapper-4.8.jar --dir=nodes`
+2. Bootstrap the network: `java -jar corda-network-bootstrapper-4.7.7-RC01.jar --dir=nodes`
+3. Replace the `corda.jar` provided by the bootstrapper with the one in `./corda` folder to apply the log4j2 vulnerability fix
+4. Download preferred java to `./java` (e.g., jdk-8u321-linux-x64.tar.gz)
-3. Build the image: `docker build .`
+5. Build the image: `docker build .`

 ## Pull the Image